warlookq3/edx-documentation/en_us/install_operations/source/ecommerce/additional_features/create_coupons.rst

 * One time by multiple users.
 * Multiple times by multiple users.

+To create a coupon, you specify several options on the **Create New Coupon** page, and the system creates the coupon and its associated discount or enrollment codes automatically.
+For more information, see :ref:`Create Coupons`.

+After you create coupons, you distribute the discount or enrollment codes for that coupon using email.
+Learners use the codes on the course **Checkout** page or at specific URLs that you provide.
+The URL can be for an *offer landing page* or for a *redeem endpoint*.
+For more information, see :ref:`Distribute Coupon Codes`.

 When you create a coupon, the E-Commerce service generates an order.
 The Invoice Payment Processor module records these orders and assumes out-of-band payment for the coupons.
 The Invoice Payment Processor module also records the transaction in the Invoice table for later reconciliation.

+For more information about the E-Commerce service, see :ref:`Adding Ecommerce to the Open edX Platform`.

+.. _Create Coupons:

 **************
 Create Coupons
 **************

-You create coupons by using the coupon administration tool, which is located at ``http://localhost:8002/coupons/``.
+You create coupons and their associated discount or enrollment codes by using the coupon administration tool, which is located at ``http://localhost:8002/coupons/``.

 #.
 In your browser, go to ``http://localhost:8002/coupons/`` to open the coupon